-Great road trips in New Mexico include a mix of historical sites, natural wonders, quirky attractions, majestic scenery and plenty of red and green chile.
-So chart your next course right now – whether you’re after a New Mexico weekend getaway or the ultimate southwest road trip, this article is full of ideas to keep you rolling.
+The very best New Mexico road trips will include a mix of historical sites, natural wonders, quirky attractions, majestic scenery and plenty of red and green chile.
+So chart your next course right now – whether you’re after a New Mexico weekend getaway or the ultimate southwest road trip, this article is full of ideas to keep you rolling for many miles.

 Ice Cave and Bandera Volcano

 Where: 25 miles south of Grants on NM 53.

 Phone: (505) 783-4303

 Get fired up and chill out at the premier ice cave in New Mexico.
 Bandera Volcano was active about 10,000 years ago; a collapsed lava tube, or cave, formed as a result of that past eruption.
 Today, that cave remains cool enough to form and maintain ice all year from rain and snow melt seeping in.

 An easy trail leads to the rim of the volcano and steps lead visitors to a viewing platform overlooking the cave.
 Enjoy several additional trails, check out the museum and gift shop and enjoy the picnic grounds after taking in this rather cool sight.
 Combine Bandera with La Ventana Arch (below).